 Students begin their study of mathematics at a level based on their interests and experience.
 For a well-prepared student intending a career requiring math, a typical beginning course of study is MATH 1170/1180: Calculus I and II, MATH 3320: Multivariable and Vector Calculus, and MATH 3550: Foundations of Mathematics.
 Students entering with a strong background in calculus may, upon consultation with the department, elect to omit MATH 1170 or MATH 1180.
 MATH 1130: Fundamental Concepts is for students who want exposure to mathematics but plan to take only one course.
-MATH 1250: Contemporary Mathematics with Applications is also an appropriate first course.
+MATH 1250: Contemporary Mathematics with Applications is also an appropriate first course, but is only taught occasionally.
+MATH 1200: Statistics, an introduction to statistics and data analysis, is also an appropriate first course.